Background pattern

 • Fatigue

-• Abnormal heart rhythm or frequency and heart palpitations
+• Abnormality in heart rhythm or frequency and detection of heartbeat (palpitations)

 • Liver problems such as hepatitis

-• Blisters/blood in the lips, eyes, nose, mouth, and genitals, which may be caused by Stevens-Johnson syndrome.
+• Blisters/bleeding of lips, eyes, nose, mouth, and genitals, which can be caused by Stevens-Johnson syndrome.

 • Allergic skin reactions such as sensitivity to sunlight, red, scaly, and inflamed skin